itsarobin/ci-dog-training/index.md

 ### A longmont resident of nearly 10 years.
 ### An intermediate dog trainer:
 * Working on my CPDT-KA Certification
-* Offering basic to intermedia level training for dogs of all ages.
+* Offering basic to intermediate level training for dogs of all ages.
     * #### Basic Commands:
         * Sit
         * Stay